mxndyj/2048Game/README.md

 ### For Text View
-- Enter 'w' to slide blocks up
+- Enter `w` to slide blocks up
-- Enter 's' to slide blocks down
+- Enter `s` to slide blocks down
-- Enter 'a' to slide blocks left
+- Enter `a` to slide blocks left
-- Enter 'd' to slide blocks right
+- Enter `d` to slide blocks right
-- Enter 'leaderboard' to view scores of completed games
+- Enter `leaderboard` to view scores of completed games
-- Enter 'end' to quit
+- Enter `end` to quit

 _These commands will print out a text representation of the task_